-The scope of work involved in producing a 3d animation is vast, and that studios producing any level of animated shorts for Film and Games consist of numerous specialists working on Modeling, Texturing, Rigging, Lighting, and Animation is enough to make a lone creator rock back and forth in fetal position while showering, contemplating on how the shampoo foam slowly making its way down the drain is an apt metaphor for his dreams of ever creating a short of his own.
+The scope of work involved in producing a 3d animation is vast, and that studios producing any level of animated shorts for Film and Games consist of numerous specialists working on the animation process such as Modeling, Texturing, Rigging, Lighting, and Animation is enough to make a lone creator rock back and forth in fetal position while showering, contemplating on how the shampoo foam slowly making its way down the drain is an apt metaphor for his dreams of ever creating a short of his own.

 But lo, the golden dawn of technological advancements hath come, and like Prometheus’ blazing fire numerous software and browser applications now reignite lost hopes of single-handedly creating animated 3d content to one’s heart’s….satisfaction.
 One such marvel is Adobe’s Mixamo, in which you can upload a mesh to be automatically rigged and animated from a repository of motion capture animations, all for free and from a browser.
-Offloading character animation alone could save months of work for almost any animated filmmaker!
+Offloading 3d character animation alone could save months of work for almost any animated filmmaker!

 I tried it, and after the first hour of raw excitement, I came to realize that a bunch of ten-second clips still won’t be enough to create a full short, let alone a few scenes.
-A character standing idly and breaking into a run would take two separate clips from Adobe Mixamo, and unfortunately, joining them together isn’t enough to sell the movement.
+A 3d character standing idly and breaking into a run would take two separate clips from Adobe Mixamo, and unfortunately, joining them together isn’t enough to sell the movement.
 I knew using premade mocap would never replicate the beautiful subtleties of professionally hand-animated work, but the jerking effect of one clip after another just wouldn’t do.

 Thankfully, animations with Blender’s Non-Linear Animation editing system not only allows us to blend clips but to also edit them per transform channel of each bone, making it an excellent way to mix animations and even add a personal flair to them if we were so inclined.